aawyatt/practice1-aawyatt/README.md

 -I have been playing softball, doing homework, and studying for exams.
 (I definitly misinterpret this question (LOL)) So my new answer is that I agree, I write note cards and work on practice problems and look over my notes.

+/I've been playing soccer, doing homework, and studying for my exams.\

 The three most important tools I use for organizing my work are Microsoft OneNote to keep track of deadlines, planners and notebooks to organize notes and written homework, and a file system on my computer to keep track of online homework and files.

 **I am similar in that I use online planners and file systems.
 I also like to use to-do lists to have an idea of what may be coming.**

 -I type out all my homework for the week in my notes app; I even out my homework daily so I don't feel overwhelmed; and every morning I make a list of things I need to do in that day.
+/I try my best to stay on top of homework and get it done early in the week, I've been studying days in advance, and quizlet.